clari/secrets2git/README.md

 `python secrets2git.py decrypt`

 Seeing this you might ask if the project should be called `secrets2source` or something.
-I agree!
+I agree https://github.com/clari/secrets2git/issues/1